Russia–Serbia relations: Cultural cooperation

 Cultural cooperation is vibrant, driven by active exchanges in arts, education, and media, all reinforced by mutual public affinity in both countries.
 The cultural bond is anchored in shared Slavic roots and the Orthodox Christian faith, with the Serbian Orthodox Church and Russian Orthodox Church playing significant roles.
-Russia's cultural influence in Serbia is stronger than vice versa, due to Russia's larger resources and media presence while Serbian cultural exports are limited by funding and scale.
+Russia's cultural influence in Serbia is stronger than vice versa, due to Russia's larger resources and media presence, while Serbian cultural exports are limited by funding and scale.

-The "Days of Russian Culture" in Belgrade, featuring concerts, film screenings, and art exhibitions were held in 2024 while "Days of Serbian Culture" were simultaneously held in Moscow, though on a smaller scale.
+The "Days of Russian Culture" in Belgrade, featuring concerts, film screenings, and art exhibitions, were held in 2024, while "Days of Serbian Culture" were simultaneously held in Moscow, though on a smaller scale.

 Russian literature, especially classics by Fyodor Dostoevsky and Leo Tolstoy, remains popular in Serbia, with new translations published regularly.
 Serbian authors like Ivo Andrić are promoted in Russia through state-backed initiatives.
 The Belgrade Book Fair frequently features Russian publishers, and Serbian publishers attend the Moscow International Book Fair, fostering literary exchange.

-Russian classical musicians, ballet troupes (such as Bolshoi Ballet), and choirs frequently perform in Serbia, particularly at events like the Belgrade Music Festival.
+Russian classical musicians, ballet troupes (such as the Bolshoi Ballet), and choirs frequently perform in Serbia, particularly at events like the Belgrade Music Festival.
 Conversely, Serbian artists, such as folk ensembles, participate in Russian cultural festivals like the Moscow Slavic Bazaar.
 Art exchanges include exhibitions of Russian painters, such as 2023 exhibition at the National Museum of Serbia that featured Russian avant-garde art, drawing significant local interest.

 Joint film festivals, such as the Russian Film Festival in Belgrade, showcase Russian cinema, while Serbian films are screened in Russia (e.g., at the Moscow International Film Festival).
 The 2019 Serbian-Russian film The Balkan Line, depicting the 1999 Kosovo conflict, was a co-production that topped box office charts in both countries.

-Domestic affiliates of RT and Sputnik have a significant pay-tv and online presence in Serbia.
+Domestic affiliates of RT and Sputnik have a significant pay-TV and online presence in Serbia.

-The Russian House – Russian Centre of Science and Culture in Belgrade, established in 1933, is a key hub for cultural exchange, offering Russian language courses (over 5,000 enrolled in language programs as of 2023), literature workshops, and cultural events.
+The Russian House – Russian Centre of Science and Culture in Belgrade, established in 1933, has served as a key hub for cultural exchange, offering Russian language courses (over 5,000 enrolled in language programs as of 2023), literature workshops, and cultural events.

 Russia has funded cultural projects in Serbia, the most significant of which is the mosaic cladding of the interior of the Church of Saint Sava in Belgrade, conducted between 2017 and 2020.
-Authors of the mosaics were Nikolay Mukhin and Yevgeniy Maksimov while the artists working on the mosaics were chosen from the Moscow School of Painting, Sculpture and Architecture and the Repin Institute of Arts at the Imperial Academy of Arts in Saint Petersburg.
+The authors of the mosaics were Nikolay Mukhin and Yevgeniy Maksimov, while the artists working on the mosaics were chosen from the Moscow School of Painting, Sculpture and Architecture and the Repin Institute of Arts at the Imperial Academy of Arts in Saint Petersburg.